 An important lesson I’ve learned from my time at Substance and Nooklyn is how to identify leaders, delegate and give away control.
 I hired Moiz K. Malik — now our third partner and CTO — initially as a freelancer to design our site.
 Now, Moiz oversees our engineering and design team.
 Without giving Moiz control over the product, my vision would still be a vision.
 I have met many founders who are adamant about holding onto control over aspects of business that aren’t their greatest strengths.
 Focusing on just the things that I’m good at and passionate about is the only way to stay motivated and scale effectively.
 Building a company is a long, difficult journey.
 Creating a company that has even a slight impact on an industry is even harder.
 If you want to limit your chances of failing, find great leaders, build a great culture and delegate.

-Since January 2015, we’ve moved 11,115 renters, processed $17,432,191.04 in rental payments and scaled the company to over 150 people.
+Since January 2015, we’ve moved 16K renters, processed $36M in rental payments and scaled the company to over 250 people as of Oct 6th 2017.
 Our mission is to fix the experience of finding apartments.
 We’ve found great people who share our mission and the desire to build a lasting company.
 My failures have taught me to embrace obsessions, ditch labors of love, create early demand and focus on the consumer’s experience.